ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > ## What is a shebang?
 > It is the first line in the script, which starts with `#!` and is
-> followed by the command interpreting the script, e.g.
+> followed by the command interpreting the script; e.g.,
 > if a file `blah` begins with the following:
 > ~~~
 > #!/bin/bash